devayanipowar/devayanipowar.github.io/_posts/2020-07-22-GradientDescent.md

 # Linear Regression and Gradient Descent

-Linear Regression & Gradient Descent is the first algorithm I came across When I decided to get into Data Science through Andrew Ng's Machine Learning course and then through my Master's Program
+Linear Regression & Gradient Descent is the first algorithm I came across When I decided to get into Data Science through Andrew Ng's Machine Learning course and after that through my Master's Program
 Every other algorithm I implemented since is based on these basic algorithms and it fascinates me every time.
 Lets dive into it:

 ### Linear Regression:

 ```python
 from sklearn.model_selection import train_test_split
 import matplotlib.pyplot as plt
 import numpy as np
 import pandas as pd
 data = pd.read_csv("/path")
 data.head(1)
 data.shape